openresty/lua-nginx-module/README.markdown

 The first argument `threadpool` specifies the Nginx thread pool name defined by [thread_pool](https://nginx.org/en/docs/ngx_core_module.html#thread_pool).

-The second argument `module_name` specifies the lua module name to execute in the worker thread, which would returns a lua table.
+The second argument `module_name` specifies the lua module name to execute in the worker thread, which would return a lua table.
 The module must be inside the package path, e.g.

 ```nginx